metayj/metayj.github.io/content/post/graduate-tju/index.md

 As time flies by, with three years feeling like just a moment, it’s now time to bid farewell to my amazing friends.
 Let us look forward to reuniting in our next golden era.

 ## Beloved Girlfriend
-I am very fortunate to have found my girlfriend during my most uncertain times on August 8, 2021.
+I am very fortunate to have found my girlfriend, **Lyu Yixian**, during my most uncertain times on August 8, 2021.
 I am grateful for her constant encouragement and companionship.
 I love you deeply, and may God bless us.

 ## The Most Patient and Positive Parent
 I am deeply grateful for my parents' immense love and support over the past years.
 I will cherish them forever and send my best wishes to them.